Fodor's Expert Review Berghain

 In an imposing power station in a barren stretch of land between Kreuzberg and Friedrichshain (the name borrows from both neighborhoods), Berghain has achieved international fame as the hedonistic heart of techno music—it was originally a '90s techno club called Ostgut.
-Although it's also a well-respected center of gay nightlife in Berlin, the club welcomes both genders.
-It's only open on weekends (for 48 hours straight, from midnight on Friday to midnight on Sunday), and it has become something of a local tradition to arrive on Sunday morning and dance until closing.
-Upstairs, the slightly smaller (but by no means intimate) Panorama Bar offers different beats and a place to go on Friday before the main club opens at midnight.
+Although it's also a well-respected center of gay nightlife, the club welcomes all.
+It's only open as a club on weekends (for 48-plus hours straight, from midnight on Friday to early Monday), though many international music acts pass through for concert performances during the week.
+It's become something of a local tradition to arrive on Sunday morning or afternoon and dance until closing.
+Upstairs, the slightly smaller (but by no means intimate) Panorama Bar opens on Friday at midnight and offers different beats before the main club opens at midnight on Saturday.